Watchdog asks Monte Paschi if it will challenge cash call delay-source

-ROME Italy's stock market regulator has asked Monte dei Paschi di Siena (BMPS.MI) whether it intends to challenge in court a decision by its top shareholder to delay a rights issue, a source familiar with the matter said on Wednesday.
+ROME Jan 8 Italy's stock market regulator has asked Monte dei Paschi di Siena whether it intends to challenge in court a decision by its top shareholder to delay a rights issue, a source familiar with the matter said on Wednesday.

 The world's oldest bank, reeling from derivatives losses and weakened by years of economic crisis, needs fresh capital to pay back part of the 4.1 billion euros ($5.58 billion) in aid it received last year from the government.